Hawxy/cdk-twingate/API.md

 Provides credentials as plaintext strings.

-CAUTION: This option will expose the secrets in your CDK template.
+CAUTION: This option will expose the credentials in your CDK template.

 ---